Zero-Horizon/dmemory/README.md

 # Memory

-**Memory** is a lightweight C++ wrapper for interacting with a custom Windows kernel-mode driver.
+**dMemory** is a lightweight C++ wrapper for interacting with a custom Windows kernel-mode driver.
 It allows reading and writing memory of external processes by communicating with the driver through device control codes.

 ## Features